 North Carolina requires landlords to follow certain basic state laws when it comes to handling a security deposit.

 For example, as a landlord, you must adhere to the state’s security deposit limits.
-For a month-to-month lease, the security deposit you request can't exceed the value of one month and two weeks' rent.
+For a month-to-month lease or rental agreement, the security deposit you request can't exceed the value of one month and two weeks' rent.

-It’s always a good idea to know the state-specific landlord-tenant laws when renting out your property, but it’s not always easy to understand.
+It’s always a good idea to know the state-specific landlord-tenant laws when renting out your real estate investment, but it’s not always easy to understand.
 From serving an eviction notice to tenant screening, it can be difficult to navigate.

-Our team at KRS Property Management are here to help you in your property ownership journey from the law to tenant screening.
+Our team at KRS Property Management is here to help you navigate your rental ownership journey, from understanding North Carolina law to tenant screening, we've got you covered.
 Get in touch with us today and find out how we can help you get the most out of your rental property!